guygrigsby/website/content/posts/fugitive-mergetool.md

 git config --global merge.tool fugitive
 ```

-On another note, I just learned that a personal blog is a great place to put info that *I* don't want to forget. :):
+On another note, I just learned that a personal blog is a great place to put info that **I** don't want to forget. :smile: